Akuma (Street Fighter)

+Born out of a request between developers from the franchise, Akuma was developed to contrast both M. Bison and Ryu.
+He often appeared as a guest character in other franchises, most notably as a guest in the Namco Bandai Games' Tekken 7.
+Akuma has also appeared in printed and animated adaptations of the Street Fighter series which explore his relationship with Ryu.
+Since his debut, Akuma has appeared in several subsequent titles and has been praised by both fans and critics.
+The character has often been praised for his dark personality contrasting the recurring M. Bison as well as how overpowered he is.

-Creation
+Creation and design

-Akuma was created by request of Noritaka Funamizu to Akira Yasuda when creating a new Street Fighter character.
+Akuma was created by request of Noritaka Funamizu to Akiman when creating a new Street Fighter character.
 Akuma was designed in order to please fans who were victims of April's Fools in the claims from journalists that there was a hidden character named Sheng Long.
 Funamizu wanted the character, Akuma, to be based on Ryu's design.
-While still being an evil character, Yasuda still wanted to create a major contrast between the regular boss, M. Bison and Akuma.
+While still being an evil character, Yasuda still wanted to create a major contrast between the regular boss, M. Bison, and Akuma.
+Akuma was created in a single hour when the designer was asked by his superiors to make something similar to the Super Saiyan transformation from the Dragon Ball franchise, based on Yoshiki Okamoto's directions.
+Akiman, who was in charge of the design, explained that "the face is based on a Buddha statue or a Kongo Rikishi statue".
+The Japanese kanji "ten" (天) — meaning "Heaven" —, was added by the staff at the time in a fit of impulse.

-Akuma has dark red hair, dark skin tone, glowing red eyes with black sclera, wears prayer beads around his neck, a dark gray karate gi and a piece of twine around his waist in lieu of an obi.
-The kanji "ten" (天) — meaning "Heaven" — can be seen on his back when it appears during certain win animations.
-Shin Akuma's appearance is very similar to Akuma's; for example, in the Street Fighter Alpha series, Shin Akuma had a purple karate gi instead of a dark gray one and marginally darker skin tone.
+Akuma first appears in Super Street Fighter II Turbo defeating the final boss with his Shun Goku Satsu (瞬獄殺, Shun Goku Satsu) technique which acts in fast fashion.
+The same move has been shown in other games like in Street Fighter IV where Akuma is seen defeating Gouken in the intro whereas Ryu's evil alter egos have performed it influenced by the Satsui no Hadou that Akuma controls and masters like Oni.
 Akuma's introduction in Super Street Fighter II Turbo stemmed from the development team's desire to introduce a "mysterious and really powerful" character, with his status as a hidden character within the game resulting from later discussions.
 When asked regarding the presence of Akuma as a secret character in several of Capcom's fighting games, Capcom's Noritaka Funamizu stated that, while he did not personally support the concept, he said, "Akuma is a character that can fit in any game design nicely".
-Matt Edwards of Capcom Europe considered Akuma the most powerful Street Fighter character.

-Rich Knight of Complex described Akuma as "a character who must constantly be on the offense, because he takes a shit ton of damage when he's not."

-Akuma's appearance remained consistent until Street Fighter V where his hair reaches far longer and has grown around his face, like a lion's mane.
-Takayuki Nakayama explained that the staff considered multiple designs that were scrapped such as a shirtless look, multiple scars within the body, one with a broken shirt and one where he carried a baby.